PerceptronV/Exnate/train/README.md

 After training, there a few vital files to store for later use.
 These files are:

-* `data_params.json`: all of your hyperparameters regarding data, features selection, predictoin length etc.
+* `data_params.json`: contains all of your hyperparameters regarding data, features selection, predictoin length etc.

-* `model_params.json`: all of the hyperparameters relating to your model
+* `model_params.json`: contains all of the hyperparameters relating to your model

-* Go into your checkpoints directory and open  `main_log.txt`.
+* `weights.h5`: Go into your checkpoints directory and open  `main_log.txt`.
 Look over the training losses and choose the best model out of all the epochs.
-Save the `weights.h5` file in that epoch.
+Save the weights file in that epoch.

  Downloaded Python files don't need to be stored.
 Several image files may also be generated if you choose to run `train_interactive.py`.
-These won't have to be reused later.
+These also don't need to be saved, unless you like them 😉!